'Black Panther: Wakanda Forever' Post-Credits Scene and MCU Hints, Explained

-Black Panther: Wakanda Forever landed in theaters Friday, bringing us back to the technologically advanced African nation as its people grieve the loss of King T'Challa.
-The sequel to 2018's Black Panther is the 30th Marvel Cinematic Universe movie and it has the most touching post-credits scene you can imagine.
+Black Panther: Wakanda Forever landed in theaters Friday, returning us to the technologically advanced African nation as its people grieve the loss of King T'Challa.
+The sequel to 2018's Black Panther is the 30th Marvel Cinematic Universe movie, and it has the most touching post-credits scene imaginable.

 T'Challa, who held the Black Panther mantle in addition to his royal status, was played by Chadwick Boseman, who died from colon cancer at age 43 in 2020.
 Marvel Studios President Kevin Feige promised Boseman wouldn't be replaced in the role, and the movie sees the debut of a new Black Panther.